FunKey-Project/FunKey-Project.github.io/docs/index.md

 ## Developers

-For developers, a full [Developer's Guide][3] is included, with both [Hardware][3] and [Software][4] subsections.
+For developers, a full guide is included, with both [Hardware][3] and [Software][4] subsections.